zeddee/nsdmdh-src/content/about.md

 Zed is a former educator, and documentarian by nature (i.e. asks a lot of questions and writes stuff down).

-He happiest when building content systems and the teams that manage them.
+He's happiest when building content systems and the teams that manage them.

 You can reach him at [zed@nsdmdh.com](mailto:zed@nsdmdh.com)